 Michael Lampard began his singing as a boy-soprano in Hobart, Tasmania where he was born.
 Studying with Suzanne Ortuso, he competed a Masters Degree from the University of Tasmania where he was the DJ Motors University Scholarship recipient.
 In 2007 he won the UTas Conservatorium Director’s Prize.
 In 2004 he was awarded his Associate of Trinity/Guildhall, and in the 2006 his AMEB Licentiate.
 He has received support from Hans Henkell, Michael Johns, Arts Tasmania, Australia Council, Opus 50 Charitable Trust, and many other generous supporters.
 He has undertaken study with Konrad Jarnot and Stephen Varcoe.
-Michael is currently coached by David Barnard.

 Aside from his singing, Michael is experienced in many facets of the music industry.
 A composer (click the link for more information and a list of works) studying with Douglas Knehans and Constantine Koukias, his works are performed around Australia, in Japan, Italy and the United States by artists including Sally-Anne Russell, Jamie Moffat, Alexandra Oke, Allegra Giagu, Pamela Christie, Rhodri Clarke, Quartz Quartet and the Art of Sound Orchestra conducted by Mario Dobernig.
 A conductor, he has worked with choirs, orchestras and opera companies in Tasmania.
 Recently, Michael made his stage directorial debut for the Gilbert and Sullivan Society of Tasmania.
 Michael formed the Tasmanian Opera Chorus (working on Melbourne Opera regional tours and for the University of Tasmania) and Hip-Pocket Opera for which he is the Artistic Director.
 Please contact Michael for more information about these areas of interest.